grafana/grafana/docs/sources/developers/plugins/custom-panel-option-editors.md

 ## Add settings to your panel option editor

-If you're using your custom editor to configure multiple options, you might want to be able to customize it.
+You can use your custom editor to customize multiple possible settings.
 To add settings to your editor, set the second template variable of `StandardEditorProps` to an interface that contains the settings you want to configure.
 Access the editor settings through the `item` prop.

 Here's an example of an editor that populates a drop-down with a range of numbers.
 The `Settings` interface defines the range of the `from` and `to` properties.